- Yield : 1

 In a medium bowl (chilled if possible) add 1 cup whipping cream, cocoa, and 3 tbsp. powdered sugar.
 Using a hand mixer or stand mixer, start on low speed and increase speed as cream thicken.
 Beat on medium to high speed until cream forms stiff peaks.

-In a heat proof cup or bowl, heat chocolate chips in a microwave oven for about 15 seconds on 50% power.
+In a heat proof cup or bowl, heat chocolate chips in a microwave oven for 20-30 seconds on 50% power.
 Stir and repeat until the chocolate is uniformly melted.
+Chocolate can also be melted over hot but not boiling water.
+Cool about 15 minutes or until chocolate b begins to thicken.
 Spoon the chocolate into a sandwich or decorating bag and pipe onto the cake to form lines, swirls or any pattern.
 Refrigerate about 30 minutes or until chocolate is firm and than cover the cake with plastic wrap.

 This information is per serving.